 Ducks and Geese, Pacific Northwest

-The Pacific Northwest has a large population of wintering White Winged Scoter Ducks.
+The pacific northwest has a large population of wintering White Winged Scoter Ducks.
 They are the largest of the three North American scoter species.
-The large white speculum on the black wing make this species the easiest to identify while in flight.
+The large white spot on the black wing make this species the easiest to identify while in flight.

 White winged scoters are a dark brownish black color with two whitish patches on the sides of their heads, in front of and behind the eye.
 The bill is blackish gray with a less prominent black knob at the base.
 The legs and feet are dull orange and the iris is brown.